Yixin-Hu/TetWild/README.md

 ## License
 TetWild is MPL2 licensed.
 But it contains CGAL code under GPL license.
 We're currently working on replacing these pieces of code.

+TetWild is free for both commercial and non-commercial usage.
+However, you have to cite our work in your paper or put a reference of TetWild in your software.
+Whenever you fix bugs or make some improvement of TetWild, you should contribute back.

 ## Acknowledgements

 We used several useful libraries in our implement, testing, and rendering listed as follows.
 We would like to especially thank their authors for their great work and publishing the code.